 We made progress towards the activities for year one of the LTP despite some delays in our capital works programme.
 Generally speaking, Wellingtonians have a positive attitude towards the role we play as the arts capital of New Zealand.
 Visitor numbers were up for our museums, galleries and Te Papa.
-The economic impact of the NZ Festival shows a decline -but these figures exclude the impact of the Royal Edinburgh Military Tattoo held the weekend before the festival.
+The economic impact of the Festival shows a decline - but these figures exclude the impact of the Royal Edinburgh Military Tattoo held in the last week of the festival.
 There were delays to our capital programme although we successfully completed the Wellington Museum upgrade under budget.
-On balance, our activities in this area have helped us make a significant boost in the achievement of our outcomes.
+On balance, our activities in this area are a significant boost the achievement of our outcomes.